This feature is enabled by request only

 Recipient experience for add-in users

-Even if a recipient is a Virtru add-in user, they will be forced to complete SMS verification.
-When trying to view a decrypted message in the Virtru panel, they will see an "Additional Security" prompt with an Unlock Message link.
+Outlook 365 Add-in when trying to view a decrypted message in the Virtru panel, Outlook 365 Add-in users will see an "Additional Security" prompt with an Unlock Message link.
 This link will take the user through the same verification steps at the non-Virtru recipients.

 Problems with the associated number